taaniagonzaalez/BDM/README.md

 ## Introduction

 Here you have different folders (apis, kafka) and two dockers, with two yaml files:
 - **docker-compose.airflow.yaml**: when you run it, it initializes airflow with the different DAGS.

-- **./kafka/docker-compose.kafka.yaml**: when you run it, it simulates an API that is constantly sending data as it comes.
+- **./kafka/docker-compose.kafka.yaml**: when you run it, it simulates an API that is constantly sending data as it comes and it is processed by kafka.

 In **./apis** you can find the code that extracts data from different APIs (or fake APIs).